-As a result of strong economic growth in the current decade, Vietnam is facing severe environmental issues such as frequent flooding in the city caused by climate change, or solid waste treament.
-Taking action to reduce environmental pollution, especially poluttion in the big cities, are major challenges that the country is focusing its efforts on.
+As a result of strong economic growth in the current decade, Vietnam is facing severe Environmental issues such as frequent flooding in the city caused by climate change, or solid waste treatment.
+Taking action to reduce Environmental pollution, especially pollution in the big cities, are major challenges that the country is focusing its efforts on.

-To strengthen opperation between Vietnam and Japan in addressing and solving environmental issues in Vietnam, Vietnam-Japan Environment Week was held in January 11th, 2019.
-Vietnam's Deputy Minister of Natural Resources and Environment Vo Tuan Nhan expressed that Vietnam hopes to receive more active assistance from Japan and to learn more experience in solid waste management and seek suitable models.
+To strengthen operation between Vietnam and Japan in addressing and solving Environmental issues in Vietnam, Vietnam-Japan Environment Week was held in January 11th, 2019.
+Vietnam’s Deputy Minister of Natural Resources and Environment Vo Tuan Nhan expressed that Vietnam hopes to receive more active assistance from Japan and to learn more experience in solid waste management and seek suitable models.

-Vietnam’s first waste-to-energy facility that applied advanced technology from Japan initiated operations in May 2017 in Nam Son Waste Treatment Complex, Soc Son District, Hanoi.
-The factory has the capacity of treating 75 tonnes of waste per day.
+Vietnam’s first waste-to-Energy facility that applied advanced technology from Japan initiated operations in May 2017 in Nam Son Waste Treatment Complex, Soc Son District, Hanoi.
+The factory has the capacity of treating 75 tons of waste per day.

 (Sources: Vietnam News; Nhan Dan; Vietnam Plus)